 Below is a brief summary of how to install an ARM development tool license.
 Detailed information on how to install the license server utilities and set up the client machine(s) is described in your ARM development tool's documentation (see "References" at the end of this article).

 Installing the server software

 You should use the license server utilities provided with the latest ARM development tools that you have, as changes to license file formats may mean that an older license server will not support a new tools license.
-See the FAQ: Which version of the license server daemons should I run? .
-Further information on installing license server software is in section 4.1 of the ARM FLEXnet License Management Guide.
+For more information, see the FAQ: Which version of the license server daemons should I run?

 Installing the license